-Reducing the heat loss further for windows is difficult (given the state-of-the-art: 4 pane windows with optimized composite framing materials and thermal break seals) and therefore future focus for windows will be on e.g. increasing the control of solar gains so that the energy balance for the window is optimized, or combining windows with other technologies.
+Further reducing heat loss from windows is difficult (given the state-of-the-art: 4-pane windows with optimized composite framing materials and thermal break seals) and, therefore, the future focus for windows will be on, e.g., increasing the control of solar gains so that the energy balance for the window is optimized, or combining windows with other technologies.

-6.1.1.
-Smart-windows
+5.1.1 Smart windows

-New, so-called smart-windows are emerging, i.e. windows where nanocrystals are used to tune different parts of the solar spectrum.
-A nanocrystalline film is applied to the glass and by controlling the voltage to the film, it is possible to control the amount of infrared light and visible light that passes through the window.
-Hereby, it is possible to allow infrared light to pass through the window during winter for passive heating of the building and blocking it out during summer to avoid overheating.
-The possibility of this dynamic controlling makes it possible to optimize the windows energy balance and tailor its performance to the specific building, orientation and changing weather conditions.
+New, so-called smart windows are emerging, i.e., windows where nanocrystals are used to tune different parts of the solar spectrum.
+A nanocrystalline film is applied to the glass and by controlling the voltage of the film, it is possible to control the amount of infrared light and visible light that passes through the window.
+Hereby, it is possible to allow infrared light to pass through the window during winter for passive heating of the building and block it out during summer to avoid overheating.
+The possibility of this dynamic control makes it possible to optimize the window's energy balance and tailor its performance to the specific building, orientation and changing weather conditions.